gitbls/pistrong/README.md

 * If you don't have an FQDN for the VPN server, you will probably need to use `--vpnsankey my.san.key,yourExternalIPAddress` when you create the CA. `makeMyCA` does this by default.

 * pistrong easily enables a one certificate for multiple user devices, or a one certificate per user device scenario.
 The former is easier to manage, the latter provides finer granularity access and management/monitoring control.

+## Client Operating System Notes

+### Android

+I have only tested Android using Lineage 17.1.
+Please report your experience with Android devices and pistrong!

+### iOS/MacOS

+I'm not aware of any issues using pistrong with iOS clients.
+It's my understanding that MacOS networking is similar (the same?) as iOS networking.
+I don't have a Mac for testing to validate that this works.
+If you use pistrong with a Mac please let me know.

+### Linux

+pistrong supports Linux Client devices connecting to the VPN.
+The easiest approach is to use strongSwan on the Linux client, and installing it via:

+* Download pistrong and InstallPiStrong onto the Linux client system as described above
+* `sudo InstallPiStrong` - Download, build, and install strongSwan
+    * In the *postconf* phase, InstallPiStrong will ask if the VPN server should be enabled.
+For a client-only system, answer No. You can change your mind and enable this in the future if desired.
+* On the VPN Server system use pistrong to add Linux VPN clients with `sudo pistrong add clientname --remoteid linux-remoteid --linux`.

+    For instance, using the default CA built by makeMyCA, one might use `sudo pistrong add tomspi --device pi4 --remoteid linux.mydomain.com --linux`.

+    The `--linux` switch causes pistrong to create a Linux VPN Config Pack.
+Copy the VPN Config Pack (zip file) to the Linux client system and install the new connection on the client with `sudo pistrong client install /path/to/zip-file`.

+* Connect to the remote strongSwan VPN server with `sudo pistrong client start servername.fqdn.com`.
+The remote name can be abbreviated to its uniqueness.

+* Stop the VPN connection with `sudo pistrong client stop`

+### Windows

+I'm not aware of any issues using pistrong with Windows clients.

 ## Using an IP Address for VPN Access